 Family of origin research groups provide a unique opportunity to consider the self in the fabric of intergenerational relationship systems, and in the live domains of personal and professional contexts.

-Applications for the Advanced Certificate are welcome throughout the year, with applications for the following year closing on September 30th.
+Applications for the Advanced Certificate open from 1st July, with applications for the following year closing on October 31st.

 Applicants for the Advanced Certificate must have a relevant undergraduate degree, have at least two years experience in a counselling setting, and be working currently in a counselling or clinical context.